Fidelity to IP-CANS and CFT Practices

 Continuum of Care Reform (CCR) Dashboard

-The CCR Dashboard is the designated data source for monitoring CFT and IP-CANS timeliness.
-This visual tool presents key data indicators related to CCR and has been updated to include CFT and IP-CANS out-of-home timeliness functionality (additional functionality under development).
+The CCR Dashboard is the designated data source for monitoring IP-CANS and CFT timeliness.
+This visual tool presents key data indicators related to CCR and has been updated to include IP-CANS and CFT out-of-home timeliness functionality (additional functionality under development).
 It enables users to explore data trends at both the individual county and state levels.

 SafeMeasures

 SafeMeasures is a secure, web-based data monitoring and reporting tool designed to support placing agencies.
-It transforms case management data into actionable insights, helping staff track progress, and meet critical deadlines
+It transforms case management data into actionable insights, helping staff track progress, and meet critical deadlines.
+For questions regarding SafeMeasures user access, please contact your local county agency SafeMeasures site administrator.
+Note: This data source is not available publicly and is used for local county and statewide tracking.

 Name